MicrosoftDocs/azure-docs/articles/lab-services/connect-virtual-machine-chromebook-remote-desktop.md

     :::image type="content" source="./media/connect-virtual-machine-chromebook-remote-desktop/connect-vm-chromebook.png" alt-text="Screenshot of the Microsoft Remote Desktop app connecting to VM.":::

-1. When prompted, enter your username and password.
+1. When prompted, enter your user name and password.

     :::image type="content" source="./media/connect-virtual-machine-chromebook-remote-desktop/password-chromebook.png" alt-text="Screenshot that shows the Logon screen where you enter your username and password.":::